QubesOS/qubes-doc/developer/building/qubes-builder-v2.rst

 3. Installing dependencies

    If you want to use an app qube for developing, install dependencies in the template.
 If you are using a standalone, install them in the qube itself.
-Dependencies are specified in ``dependencies-*. txt`` files in the main builder directory (you will also find dependency lists for ``podman`` and ``qubes`` executors if you choose to use thsose), and you can install them easily in the following ways:
+Dependencies are specified in ``dependencies-*. txt`` files in the main builder directory (you will also find dependency lists for ``podman`` and ``qubes`` executors if you choose to use those), and you can install them easily in the following ways:

    - for Fedora, use: